-The Guild Chapel, on the opposite corner to the Tudor style Falcon Hotel was a fascinating place.
+The Guild Chapel, on the opposite corner to the recently renovated Tudor Hotel Indigo was a fascinating place.
 We were given the opportunity to sit down and rest our feet for a couple of minutes whilst we admired the intriguing medieval wall painting including one which was called, Doom.
 It reminded me of the hellish scenes from the work of Hieronymus Bosch`s, The Garden of Earthly Delights.

 The wall paintings were defaced and lime washed in the 16th Century following the Reformation, on orders given to John Shakespeare, the father of the playwright.
 Hidden for hundreds of years, they are now said to be amongst the finest medieval wall paintings to have survived in all of Europe.

 We also paused briefly outside Shakespeare`s Schoolrooms and heard stories of the long school day that William and his school chums would have endured, including beatings!

 Looking down on The River Avon from the RSC Tower